MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/scmapixfromsmapi.md

 _S_OK_

-> The simple MAPI session was successfully converted to an extended MAPI session.
+> The simple MAPI session was successfully converted to a MAPI session.

 _MAPI_E_INVALID_PARAMETER_

-> lhSimpleSession could not be converted to an extended MAPI session.
+> lhSimpleSession could not be converted to a MAPI session.

 _MAPI_E_UNKNOWN_FLAGS_